 - If you have chronic pain caused by cancer or other conditions

 - If you are receiving medication-assisted treatment for opioid dependence

 - It may seem odd, but some opioids are used to treat opioid dependence or Opioid Use Disorder.
 This is often called medication-assisted treatment (MAT), opioid substitution/replacement therapy, or pharmacotherapy.
 There’s more on that in the section on medication-assisted treatment.

 If your doctor prescribes opioids, it’s always a good idea to ask about the medication and any possible risks from using it.

 You should also speak with your doctor if your current medication is not treating your pain effectively or if you’re having problems with side effects.

 Opioids are an excellent treatment for short-term pain, like the pain you might have after an injury or surgery.

-But opioids can make you more sensitive to pain over time, so they may not be the most effective way to treat pain over the long term.
-Being more sensitive means that you need larger doses to reduce your pain, which increases the risk of dependency and overdose.
+But opioids can make you more sensitive to pain over time, so they may not be the most effective way to treat pain in the long term.
+Being more sensitive means you need larger doses to reduce your pain, which increases the risk of dependency and overdose.